-The Douglas County Sheriff’s Office is excited to announce our commitment to the education of the youth of Douglas County; Sheriff David A. Weaver has established a scholarship fund and will award nine ($500) scholarships.
+The Douglas County Sheriff’s Office is excited to announce our commitment to the education of the youth of Douglas County; by establishing a scholarship fund and will award nine ($500) scholarships.
 The Sheriff’s Office considers this an investment in the future and believes that their members are helping to provide deserving students with an opportunity to make a positive contribution to society as a whole.
 The scholarships are funded through money raised at the 2010 Douglas County Sheriff’s Office Shoot-Out at the Sanctuary Golf fundraiser.

 Mission of the Sheriff’s Office: